muratk5n/thirdwave/en/README.md

 100% H2 transmission on existing natgas pipeline is possible, I believe the main issue is the end-products; With 20% blending existing boilers, ovens work as if they are still taking natgas.
-But if end-products become ready for green gas soon, or for both nat and green, then the switch to 100% could be made at an instant.
+But if end-products are ready for green gas, or for both nat and green, then the switch to 100% could be made easily.

 ---